The purpose of this article

 - Do not ask about price or what customers are willing to pay in the initial meeting.
 Do ask about the customers costs, budgets, etc.

 - Do finish each interview asking “What should I have asked but did not ask?”

 - Do create a data collection form for each interview.
 This will contain things such as: the description of the customer profile, your open-ended questions, which hypotheses were confirmed and why, which hypotheses were invalidated and why, which hypotheses you gained no insight into and why, what changes you should make for the next interview (target customer profile, hypotheses, questions to ask).

-Other customer understanding techniques to consider:
+Other C&U understanding techniques to consider:

-- Actually do the customer’s work yourself.
+- Actually do the C&Us work yourself.

 - Understand what the customers’ required outcomes are, as well the problems in achieving that outcome.

 What are the challenges in interviewing potential customers

 - The founders, or existing companies, passionately believe that they have created right solution.
 They believe there is no reason to interview potential customers.
 They are focused on building the solution and selling it.
 Their passion results in them being unable to listen to and understand what the customers are saying.

 - The founders, or existing companies, believe any sales and marketing problems can be fixed by changing the sales deck and changing the website.